viperleed/viperleed/doc/content/basics/how_to_run.rst

 .. tip::
     As a ViPErLEED calculation can take a long time, it is recommended to start the calculation using `nohup <https://en.wikipedia.org/wiki/Nohup>`__ or in a `tmux <https://github.com/tmux/tmux/wiki>`__ session.
 This way, the calculation will not be aborted if the user is logged out (or the connection of an ``ssh`` session breaks).

-If you are running ViPErLEED on an HPC system with a workload scheduler such as `slurm <https://slurm.schedmd.com/documentation.html>`__, make sure to load the required compilers, :term:`MPI` implementations and Python packages in the submission-script.
+If you are running ViPErLEED on an HPC system with a workload scheduler such as `slurm <https://slurm.schedmd.com/documentation.html>`__, make sure to load (system-dependent, e.g. ``module load mpiifort``) the required compilers, :term:`MPI` implementations and Python packages in the submission-script.

 **TODO** job submission script example?